nickhward/Aubo-Pick-And-Place/README.md

    <param name="config_file" value="/path/to/gpd/cfg/ros_eigen_params.cfg" />
 ```

-The file ros_eigen_params.cfg is where most of the finctionality parameters are, such as setting the gripper dimensions, grasp workspaces, how many grasp samples are considered, etc. The only thing that needs to be changed in order for the launch file to work is the line:
+The file ros_eigen_params.cfg (path to .cfg file = ~/gpd/cfg/ros_eigen_params.cgf) is where most of the finctionality parameters are, such as setting the gripper dimensions, grasp workspaces, how many grasp samples are considered, etc. The only thing that needs to be changed in order for the launch file to work is the line:

 ```
    weights_file = /home/andreas/projects/gpd/lenet/15channels/params/